 Efforts also continue to maximize utilization of the technological skills in findingstate-of-the-art solutions to provide more effective and revolutionary solutions for allsegments of Networking Products Industry.

-Your Company has not invited/accepted/renewed any deposits from the public as definedunder the provisions of Companies Act 2013 and accordingly there were no deposits whichwere due for repayment on or before 31st March 2016.
+Your Company has not invited/accepted/renewed any deposits from the public as definedunder the provisions of the Companies Act 2013 and accordingly there were no depositswhich were due for repayment on or before 31st March 2017.

-The Company has laid down a well defined risk management mechanism covering the riskmapping and trending analysis risk exposure potential impact and risk mitigatingprocess.
-A details exercise is being carried out to identify evaluate manage and monitorand non business risk.
+The Company laid down a well defined Risk Management mechanism covering the riskmapping and trending analysis risk exposure potential impact and risk mitigatingprocess.
+A detail exercise is being carried out to identify evaluate manage and monitorand non business risk.
 The Audit Committee Risk Management Committee and the Boardperiodically review the risks and suggest steps to be taken to manage/mitigate the same.

 During the year a risk analysis and assessment was conducted and no major risks werenoticed which may threaten the existence of the Company.

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and forother employees and their remuneration.
-The same has been disclosed in the website athttp://www.mro-tek.com/
+The same has been disclosed in the website athttp//www.mro-tek.com /pdf/Nomination_ and_Remuneration_Policy.pdf /

 The Company has continuously been incurring losses from past three financial years.Hence the Company was not required to incur any CSR Expenditures during the year.

 25. RELATED PARTY TRANSACTIONS: